importcjj/mobc/README.md

 #### max_lifetime
 Sets the maximum lifetime of connections in the pool.
 Expired connections may be closed lazily before reuse.
+>None means reuse forever, defaults to None.

+#### max_idle_lifetime
+Sets the maximum idle lifetime of connections in the pool.
+Expired connections may be closed lazily before reuse.
->None meas reuse forever, defaults to None.
+>None means reuse forever, defaults to None.

 #### get_timeout
 Sets the get timeout used by the pool.
 Calls to Pool::get will wait this long for a connection to become available before returning an error.
->None meas never timeout, defaults to 30 seconds.
+>None means never timeout, defaults to 30 seconds.

 ## Variable